zinedistro/zinedistro/README.md

 ### What is it?

-A rails application to facilitate creating a [zine](https://en.wikipedia.org/wiki/Zine) distro.
+A Rails application to facilitate creating a [zine](https://en.wikipedia.org/wiki/Zine) distro.
 It includes a complete application to get started sharing zines online.

 ### Is It Good?